christopheradams/tentacles/README.md

 The root of our data model is a `WebPage` as entered into the system and reviewed by a `Person` (e.g, a user of a system implementing this model).
 The user asserts that the web page contains a `CreativeWork` with attendant credit and license information and an associated `MediaObject` (e.g, an image), which is derived from some other work (e.g., a photograph).

 ![WebPage.png](https://raw.githubusercontent.com/christopheradams/tentacles/master/uml/WebPage.png)

+This data model should be sufficient for describing provenence information for creative works on the Web.
+The example can be extended to other media objects (like video or music recording) and more specific publishing contexts (like news article or blog posting).